Posts

 Image

 Damnoen Saduak is the most famous floating market in Thailand.
 Only if you come early enough in the morning, you can still see a glimpse of the old market.
 Vendors sell food, kitchen utensils, noodle soup, old-style coffee etc. from their little wooden boats in the canal.
 Their customers are buying from the shore or go around in their own little boats.
 A bit later, and the souvenir boats take over.
 Long-tail boats filled with tourists make a lot of noise in the small canals.
 In one of these canals you can even have your picture taken with a huge python.
 Closer to the city is the Wat Khao Chong Pran , were one can observe a very spectacular sight every day near sunset, when millions of bats living in the nearby caves swarm out to get themselves some food.
-The sound, the smell! website photos
+The sound, the smell!

 Kanchanaburi - WW II Memorials, Temples, Tigers and Waterfalls